Keywords: LLM Agents, Safety, Risks, Datasets, Benchmarks, Tool-Use, User Interactions, Frameworks

 TL;DR: A novel framework to evaluate the safety and risks of LLMs when deployed as agents in workplace scenarios.

-Abstract: Recent advances in AI agents capable of solving complex, everyday tasks-- from software engineering to customer service-- have enabled deployment in real-world settings, but their possibilities for unsafe behavior demands rigorous evaluation.
-While prior benchmarks have attempted to assess agent safety, most fall short by relying on simulated environments, narrow task domains, or unrealistic tool abstractions.
+Abstract: Recent advances in LLM agents capable of solving complex, everyday tasks, ranging from software engineering to customer service, have enabled deployment in real-world scenarios, but their possibilities for unsafe behavior demands rigorous evaluation.
+While prior benchmarks have attempted to evaluate safety of LLM agents, most fall short by relying on simulated environments, narrow task domains, or unrealistic tool abstractions.
 We introduce OpenAgentSafety, a comprehensive and modular framework for evaluating agent behavior across eight critical risk categories.
-Unlike prior work, our framework evaluates agents that interact with real tools, including web browsers, code execution environments, file systems, bash shells, and messaging platforms; and supports over 350 multi-turn, multi-user tasks spanning both benign and adversarial user intents.
-OpenAgentSafety is designed for extensibility, allowing researchers to add tools, tasks, websites, and adversarial strategies with minimal effort.
+Unlike prior work, our framework evaluates agents that interact with real tools, including web browser, code execution environment, file system, bash terminal, and messaging platform; and supports over 350 multi-turn, multi-user tasks spanning both benign and adversarial user intents.
+OpenAgentSafety is designed for extensibility, allowing researchers to add tools, tasks, web environments, and adversarial strategies with minimal effort.
 It combines rule-based evaluation with LLM-as-judge assessments to detect both overt and subtle unsafe behaviors.
-Empirical analysis of five prominent LLMs in agentic scenarios reveals unsafe behavior in 51.2% of safety-vulnerable tasks with Claude-Sonnet-3.7, to 72.7% with o3-mini, highlighting critical risks and the need for stronger safeguards before real-world deployment of LLM agents.
+Empirical analysis of seven prominent LLMs in agentic scenarios reveals unsafe behavior in 49% of safety-vulnerable tasks with Claude Sonnet 4, to 73% with o3-mini, highlighting critical risks and the need for stronger safeguards before real-world deployment of LLM agents.

 Supplementary Material: zip